Zoopharmacognosy: Mammals

 A female capuchin monkey in captivity was observed using tools covered in a sugar-based syrup to groom her wounds and those of her infant.

 North American brown bears (Ursos arctos) make a paste of Osha roots (Ligusticum porteri) and saliva and rub it through their fur to repel insects or soothe bites.
 This plant, locally known as "bear root", contains 105 active compounds, such as coumarins that may repel insects when topically applied.
 Navajo Indians are said to have learned to use this root medicinally from the bear for treating stomach aches and infections.

 A range of primates rub millipedes onto their fur and skin; millipedes contain benzoquinones, compounds known to be potently repellent to insects.
+As the millipede secretions are also psychoactive, the behavior may also be a form of recreational drug use in animals.

 Tufted capuchins (Cebus apella) rub various parts of their body with carpenter ants (Camponotus rufipes) or allow the ants to crawl over them, in a behaviour called anting.
 The capuchins often combine anting with urinating into their hands and mixing the ants with the urine.

 Callicebus oenanthes have been observed rubbing leaves of Piper aduncum on their furs and abdominal areas.
 Since these leaves contain insecticides like dillapiole and phenylpropanoids, it is speculated that this fur-rubbing is an indication of a preventative measure to ward off insects.
 Additionally, another species of titi monkeys, Plecturocebus cupreus, were seen rubbing their furs with the leaves of Psychotria, whose compounds have antiviral, antifungal, and analgesic properties.

+A male Sumatran orangutan known to researchers as Rakus "appeared to have used the plant intentionally" when he chewed up leaves of the "antibacterial, anti-inflammatory, anti-fungal, antioxidant, pain-killing and anticarcinogenic" vine Fibraurea tinctoria and applied the masticated plant material to an open wound on his face.
+According to primatologists who had been observing Rakus at a nature preserve, "Five days later the facial wound was closed, while within a few weeks it had healed, leaving only a small scar".

+A 2022 study reported that chimpanzees crushed and applied insects to their own wounds and the wounds of other chimpanzees.

+Indo-Pacific bottlenose dolphins have been observed to swim near and rub themselves against specific types of corals and sponges.
+A team of scientists followed up on this behavior and discovered metabolites with antibacterial, antioxidative, and hormonal activities in the corals and sponges, suggesting that they might be used by the dolphins to treat skin infections.

 Birds

-More than 200 species of song birds wipe ants, a behaviour known as anting.
+More than 200 species of song birds rub insects, usually ants, on their feathers and skin, a behaviour known as anting.
 Birds either grasp ants in their bill and wipe them vigorously along the spine of each feather down to the base, or sometimes roll in ant hills twisting and turning so the ants crawl through their feathers.
 Birds most commonly use ants that spray formic acid.
 In laboratory tests, this acid is harmful to feather lice.
 Its vapour alone can kill them.